orgua/PCB_design_optimizations/fine_pitch_components.rst

 Examples
 --------

+- Footprints generated with the IPC compliant footprint wizard in Altium, based on parameters from datasheet
 - usage of the suggestions from above for footprints
 - optimized for T3 Paste, 100 um Steel-Stencil
-- tested successfully with betalayout and eurocircuits
+- tested successfully with manufacturers: betalayout, eurocircuits
+- color-legend for the pictures
+	- red: copper pad
+	- purple: solder mask expansion
+	- violet: outline of 3D-Model
+	- yellow: silk screen
+	- grey: paste mask
+	- green: assembly-layer with marking for reference and pin1

 SOT95 (TSOT23-6)
 ''''''''''''''''''